George Betts (cricketer, born 1808)

-George Betts (1808 – 7 October 1861) was an influential English cattle trader and butcher who played two matches of first-class cricket during the 1830s.
+George Betts (1808 – 7 October 1861) was an influential English cattle trader and butcher who played in two cricket matches during the 1830s.

 Betts was born in 1808 and christened on 7 November at Bearsted in Kent.
 He was the son of George and Anne Betts (née Goodwin).
 His father was a butcher and Betts followed him into the trade, owning a butchers shop at Gravesend in Kent and a farm at West Tilbury in Essex.
 (Note: West Tilbury is across the River Thames from Gravesend.
 Ferries connecting the two locations have operated since at 1304.)
-He employed 13 workers on the farm and was considered to be a major figure in the South Essex cattle trade, the Gravesend Reporter writing that he was such a dominant figure that "he was the Tilbury Cattle Market".
+He employed 13 workers on the farm and was something of a major figure in the South Essex cattle trade, the Gravesend Reporter writing that he was such a dominant figure that "he was the Tilbury Cattle Market".

-Betts played club cricket for the Leeds and Bearsted team as well as for sides in Maidstone before moving to Gravesend in 1835 where he played for Gravesend Cricket Club.
+Betts played club cricket for the Leeds and Bearsted team as well as for teams in Maidstone before moving to Gravesend in 1835 where he played for Gravesend Cricket Club.
 Five members of his family played for Leeds and Bearsted and in 1829 Betts and his brother Tom played a two-a-side match against a pair of brothers from Tovil.
-He made his first-class cricket debut in 1832, playing for Gentlemen against the Players at Lord's.
-Betts was almost certainly a late replacement, one of two who stepped in to play when members of the original Gentlemen's side did not arrive at the ground.
+He made his important match debut in 1832, playing for Gentlemen against the Players at Lord's.
+Betts was almost certainly a late replacement, one of two who stepped in to play when members of the original Gentlemen's team did not arrive at the ground.
 He took at least one wicket in the match, (Note: During this period, wickets taken by bowlers were normally only recorded if they were bowled or out leg before wicket.
 Other means of dismissal were not credited to any bowler.
-As a result the number of wickets Betts took in any match is uncertain.) bowling Ned Wenman, (Note: Wenman was one of the leading wicket-keepers of the period and played regularly for Kent sides between 1825 and 1854.
-He played in almost 150 first-class matches.) but did not score a run in either innings.
+As a result the number of wickets Betts took in any match is uncertain.) bowling Ned Wenman, (Note: Wenman was one of the leading wicket-keepers of the period and played regularly for Kent between 1825 and 1854.
+He played in almost 150 important matches.) but did not score a run in either innings.